We Provide Teleheatlh

 Medication Management

-At Interventional Pain Associates, chronic pain is treated by a multimodal approach which include both interventional pain procedures and medicine management.
-Given the chronic nature of many pain conditions, medications are frequently a first line of treatment.
+Given the intense nature of neuropathic pain, medications are frequently a first line of treatment.
 However, finding an effective medication takes a trial and error approach and can at times be frustrating to both the patient and the doctor.
 In addition, the side effects of many medications can be problematic.

 Types of Medications for Pain

-The types of medications most commonly prescribed include:
+The three types of medications most commonly prescribed for nerve paininclude:

 Medication is not the only option for pain!